On-site ticketing service for Golden Bus resumes | MACAU DAILY TIMES 澳門每日時報

 Passengers traveling to and from Hong Kong and Macau via the Golden Bus will no longer need to purchase tickets online.

-The public shuttle bus operator between the two regions has scrapped real-time booking system as on-site ticketing services have resumed.
+The operator of the public shuttle bus between the two regions has scrapped its real-time booking system, as on-site ticketing services have resumed.

+The bus will also resume its 24-hour operations for travels to and from Hong Kong and Zhuhai, with the speciifc time found on the company’s official website or WeChat account.

-Since the resumption of the public shuttle bus between Macau and Hong Kong, it has been operating on a minimal timetable, making it challenging for travelers leaving Macau via the Hong Kong airport, as seats swiftly sell out.
+The public shuttle bus between Macau and Hong Kong has operated on a minimal timetable since its resumption, making it challenging for travelers leaving Macau via the Hong Kong airport because seats have sold out swiftly.

 The frequency has been greatly reduced since the 2020 Covid-19 pandemic.